lxc/incus/doc/tutorial/first_steps.md

       For other Linux distributions, see the [installation instructions](https://snapcraft.io/docs/core/install) in the Snapcraft documentation.
       ```

-1. Enter the following command to install LXD:
+1. Enter the following command to install Incus:

        sudo snap install lxd